Cosmological Correlators in Gauge Theory and Gravity from EAdS: (EA)dS Propagators

 \subsection{From dS to EAdS.}

-Drawing lessons from the scalar and gauge boson examples, we can immediately write down the relation between Schwinger-Keldysh propagators for gravitons in dS and the graviton bulk-to-bulk propagator \eqref{EAdS GB prop 2} in EAdS under Wick rotation: \begin{shaded}
+Drawing lessons from the scalar and gauge-boson examples, we can immediately write down the relation between Schwinger-Keldysh propagators for gravitons in dS and the graviton bulk-to-bulk propagator \eqref{EAdS GB prop 2} in EAdS under Wick rotation: \begin{shaded}